wrike/MavenModulesMerger/README.md

 ## Description

-Maven module merger allows you to merge maven modules into one big module.
+Maven module merger allows you to merge Maven modules into one big module.
 For more information, please check out the generated JavaDoc.

 ## How to open JavaDoc

-You can generate JavaDoc with maven.
+You can generate JavaDoc with Maven.

 ```shell
 mvn -P GenerateJavaDoc clean javadoc:javadoc